UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 Any individual who witnesses a minor in imminent danger or a crime against a minor in progress should immediately call 911.

-A report must definitely be made within 48 hours of the initial suspicion of abuse or neglect of a minor, even if the person thinks that a report has already been filed by another person, to:
+A report must be made within 48 hours of the initial suspicion of abuse or neglect of a minor to:

 The requirement to report applies without exception to an individual whose personal communications may otherwise be privileged.